 Check the packaging before you buy your Mason jars to ensure they can be safely placed into the freezer.
 For example, Ball’s pint-sized wide mouth Mason jars are freezer safe, but their quart and half gallon jars aren’t.

-See “Glass types suitable for freezing” above for more on this.
+See the section, “Glass types suitable for freezing”, above for more on this.

 Leave some room

 As I’ve already touched upon above, certain foods will expand when frozen.
 These are typically those that are more liquid, like soups, for example.